| | | | | | | | |

 • Sweet Potato Puree: Since we are making sweet potato gnocchi, sweet potato puree is a main ingredient.
 You can either make your own from fresh sweet potatoes, or use canned sweet potato puree.
 Alternatively, you can also use butternut squash puree or pumpkin puree.

 • Mashed Potatoes: I recommend using mashed potatoes made from fresh potatoes (as opposed to the powdered version).
-For best results, use russet potatoes or Yukon gold potatoes.
+For best results, use russet potatoes or Yukon gold potatoes for making the potato mash.

-• Gluten-Free All-Purpose Flour: For this gluten-free sweet potato gnocchi, I recommend using a good-quality gluten-free all-purpose flour that is made of lighter flours/starches (such as rice flour, tapioca starch, corn starch or potato starch).
-Make sure your flour blend also includes xanthan gum (which is the replacement for gluten in gluten-free flours).
-If it doesn’t have xanthan gum, make sure to add 1/4 teaspoon xanthan gum to the flour mix.
+• Gluten-Free All-Purpose Flour: I recommend using a good-quality gluten-free all-purpose flour that is made of lighter flours/starches (such as rice flour, tapioca starch, corn starch or potato starch).

 • Vegan Butter: I used vegan butter, but you may also use coconut oil or olive oil if you prefer.
 Alternatively, if you are not lactose-intolerant, you can also use normal butter or ghee instead.